 Augmented Reality (AR) involves a new set of design challenges compared to VRVirtual Reality More info

-or traditional real-time 3D applications.
+See in Glossary or traditional real-time 3D applications.
 By definition, an augmented reality app overlays its content on the real world around the user.
 To place an object in the real world, you must first determine where to place for it.
 For example, you may want to place a virtual painting on a physical wall.
-If you place a virtual potted plant, you might want it on a physical table or the floor.
+If you place a virtual potted plant, you may want it on a physical table or the floor.
 An AR app receives information about the world from the user’s device, such as the locations of planar surfaces, the detection of objects, people, faces, and so on; and must decide how to use this information to create a good experience for the user.

 When you open a typical AR sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-in Unity, you will not find many 3D objectsA 3D GameObject such as a cube, terrain or ragdoll.
+See in Glossary in Unity, you will not find many 3D objectsA 3D GameObject such as a cube, terrain or ragdoll.
 More info

-in the scene or the Hierarchy view.
+See in Glossary in the scene or the Hierarchy view.
 Instead, most GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-in the scene define the settings and logic of the app.
+See in Glossary in the scene define the settings and logic of the app.
 3D content is typically created as prefabsAn asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 More info

-that are added to the scene at runtime in response to AR-related events.
+See in Glossary that are added to the scene at runtime in response to AR-related events.

 A typical AR scene in the Unity Editor